Feliks Konarski Ref-Ren

 And they went stubborn as ever,

-As always -
+As always - for honour - to fight.

 Instead of dew, drank Polish blood.